PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ ssh della
 ```

 The above command will use the proxyjump server `tigressgateway`.
 The connection first goes to `tigressgateway` where it Duo authenticates before hopping to della.
-In the process it sets up some port forwarding for the given ports in case you require VNC access or other processes to tunnel through.
-See `man ssh_config` in the section for ProxyJump. **You should choose new ports between 5900 and 9999.**
+In the process it sets up some port forwarding for the given ports in case you require VNC access or other processes to tunnel through (most users can ignore this).
+See the section for `ProxyJump` in `man ssh_config` for more. **You should choose new ports between 5900 and 9999** but most users will not need port forwarding.

 You should be able to `scp <localfile> della:` without doing extra Duo authentications since the connection is established and multiplexed.

-Below is a sample file of `.ssh/config` for multiple clusters (**replace aturing with your NetID**):
+Below is a sample file of `.ssh/config` for multiple clusters (**replace aturing with your NetID**).
+You should only enter stanzas for the clusters and machines that you have acces to.

 ```
 Host tigressgateway.princeton.edu tigressgateway